danielk333/phd-course-software-development/content/handouts/collaboration.md

 using the job-name is now a deprecated method (!) and one should instead use `pages: true`.

+## Fun detour

+On the topic of collaboration, for a funny break from studying you can watch someone run random peoples code on his programmable Christmas tree!

+I run untested, viewer-submitted code on my 500-LED christmas tree.
+{{< youtube v7eHTNm1YtU >}}

 ## Homework

 ### Recommended listening